franhancock/Metastability-demystified/META_MODELLING/README.md

-# Global and local complexity measures for an fMRI FLOW study
+# Models, animations and Signatures of metastability

 ###
 *Code to accompany Metastability demystified June 2024*